cs4248-33/project/README.md

 ## Abstract

-The IWSLT 2017 Chinese–English translation project aims to develop a robust sentence-level machine translation model using a large dataset of 230,000 paired sentences for training and 8500 paired sentences for testing.

-We have conducted literature review of sentence-level translation models and techniques, identifying suitable neural network architectures that we can use, taking into account the tradeoffs between performance and compute requirements.
-We have also researched on preprocessing techniques and appropriate evaluation metrics.
+Neural Machine Translation (NMT) models have progressed significantly in recent years, especially since the advent of the transformer architecture.
+However, there is still room for improvement, especially when it comes to translation of sentences that contain rare or out-of-vocabulary (OOV) words.
+In this paper, we focus on the former issue of rare words, and identify data augmentation as a potential solution.
+We evaluate various augmentation strategies that preserve syntactic correctness of the generated data, and our findings on custom datasets show that such techniques achieve significant BLEU score gains on sentences containing rare words, whilst also improving accuracy on the original dataset.

-## Code
+## Getting Started

-This repo contains the relevant code used to augment the IWSLT 2017 Chinese–English dataset, as well as finetuning and evaluating the MarianMT model for the English-Chinese translation task.
+This repo contains the relevant code used to augment the IWSLT 2017 Chinese–English dataset, as well as finetuning and evaluating the OpusMT model used for the English-Chinese translation task.

-### Supported Architectures

-- `BartForConditionalGeneration`
-- `FSMTForConditionalGeneration` (translation only)
-- `MBartForConditionalGeneration`
-- `MarianMTModel`
-- `PegasusForConditionalGeneration`
-- `T5ForConditionalGeneration`
-- `MT5ForConditionalGeneration`

 `ft.py` is adapted from the [huggingface repo](https://github.com/huggingface/transformers/tree/main/examples/pytorch/translation) for finetuning and evaluating transformer models on translation tasks.